Data

 Drought Scenarios: 50%, 75%, or 100%

 A drought scenario in this tool is a scenario of groundwater level decline that is based on observations from the 2012 to 2016 drought.
 Groundwater level declines for each scenario were based on a scaled version of the 2012 to 2016 drought.
 These scaling factors (0.5, 0.75 and 1.0) reflect the Drought Scenarios of 50%, 75% and 100%.
 The drought scenario analysis considers how declining groundwater elevations might reduce well production potential as well as what mitigation measures might be required to maintain supplies.
-Selecting between these scenarios communicates the estimated impacts and costs on either private domestic or small water system wells (<10,000 people served) in the Central Valley.
+Selecting between these scenarios communicates the estimated impacts and costs on either domestic or small water system wells (<10,000 people served) in the Central Valley.
 The starting groundwater levels for the analysis are fall 2014, and the 2012 to 2016 drought groundwater levels were defined by fall 2011 (pre-drought) and fall 2016 (late drought) levels.
 Please consult this analysis’s report for more information: Gailey 2020.

 Impacted Wells and Costs to Remediate Impacted Wells

 Impact and cost calculations were performed for each Public Land Survey System section (approximately 1×1 mile grid square) where information is available for both a well’s depth and groundwater levels during the 2012 to 2016 drought.
 This set of data layers are feature classes with polygons that represent domestic wells at the section level or a small community water system.
 For small community water systems, results are aggregated to the community water system’s boundary or service area.
-The results for both public supply wells and private domestic wells are defined as follows:
+The results for both public supply wells and domestic wells are defined as follows:

 • Number of Impacted Wells: total number of wells with at least one of the following impacts, per scenario.
 Impacts include: increased pumping lift, pump cavitation, well screen clogging and wells running dry.